10 Tips That Will Make Your Website 10 Times More Visible To Search Engines (Part 1)

 Your domain name should be the same name as your brand’s name or reflect the purpose of your website.
 It’s important to choose a name that’s easy for people to remember.
 Shorter domain names are better than long ones and domains only containing letters are better than ones with numbers or hyphens.

-You can get your own professional domain if you upgrade to a SimpleSite PRO plan.
+You will get your own professional domain when you upgrade to a SimpleSite PRO plan.
 Right now the first month costs only ONE dollar.
 Click here to sign up.

-Pay attention: it’s not enough just to mark your headlines with bold.
-You will have to add a whole new text section on your SimpleSite page and add a headline in the assigned headline box.
+But be aware.
+It’s not enough just to mark your headlines with bold.
+You will have to add a new text section on your SimpleSite page and add a headline in the assigned headline box.

-Important: Your headlines have to be specific to the subject of your website.
-If you only use general sentences as headlines, Google will not recognize your website!
-Here is an example of a good (specific) vs a bad (general) headline:
+Your headlines have to be specific to the subject of your website.
+If you only use general sentences as headlines Google will not recognize your website!
+Here is an example of a good (specific) versus a bad (general) headline: